• Home

 Mérida, Mexico, has so much to offer visitors.
 We’ve been regularly traveling to Yucatan’s lovely capital city for nearly a decade and continue to discover so many awesome things to do in Merida each visit.
 It’s become one of our favorite travel destinations in Mexico.
 Hence, we’re always happy to share with fellow travelers this list of ideas of what to do in Merida.

-If planning a trip to the Yucatan, we hope this detailed travel guide provides inspiration for many fun things to do in Merida, Mexico!
+If you are planning a trip to the Yucatan, we hope this detailed travel guide inspires many fun things to do in Merida, Mexico!

 A Brief Intro to Travel in Merida, Mexico

-Additionally, with daily car rental prices in Mérida usually hovering under US$15 and bus tickets for just a few pesos, travelers can afford to use Merida as a base for further explorations all throughout the Yucatan.
-It’s all this incredible value Merida delivers on, which helps to make it a fantastic travel destination for all budgets.
+Additionally, with daily car rental prices in Mérida usually hovering under US$15 and bus tickets for just a few pesos, travelers can afford to use Merida as a base for further explorations throughout Yucatan.
+It’s all this incredible value Merida delivers, which helps to make it a fantastic travel destination for all budgets.

 Are you looking for ideas on what to do in Merida, Mexico?
 This detailed Merida travel guide dishes out what we’ve found to be the 15 best things to do in Merida that we now recommend to you!